apeluso03/Byte_The_Bullet/docs/egdd.md

-\# Byte the Bullet
+# Byte the Bullet

-\#\# Elevator Pitch
+## Elevator Pitch

 Byte the Bullet is a rogue-like dungeon crawler that combines fast-paced combat with hands-on coding challenges.
 Players fight through glitched-out levels, debug broken code, and solve algorithmic puzzles to repair the world and defeat corrupted bosses and enemies.

-\#\# Influences (Brief)
+## Influences

-\- \*Influence \#1\*:
+- *Influence #1*:
-  \- Enter The Gungeon
+  - Enter The Gungeon
-  \- Explanation: This game is one of the definitive top down shooter \+ dungeon crawler games, and the gameplay of Byte the Bullet will be similar in the sense that it is a top down shooter \+ dungeon crawler.
+  - Explanation: This game is one of the definitive top down shooter \+ dungeon crawler games, and the gameplay of Byte the Bullet will be similar in the sense that it is a top down shooter \+ dungeon crawler.
-\- \*Influence \#2\*:
+- *Influence #2*:
-  \- LeetCode
+  - LeetCode
-  \- Explanation: The hands-on coding challenges in the game are similar to the coding challenges from the website LeetCode.
+  - Explanation: The hands-on coding challenges in the game are similar to the coding challenges from the website LeetCode.

-\#\# Core Gameplay Mechanics (Brief)
+## Core Gameplay Mechanics

-\*Give a very high-level description of any core gameplay mechanics\*

-\- Top-down combat \- The player will view their character from a top-down camera angle and will need to shoot enemies and dodge bullets in order to survive.
+- Top-down combat - The player will view their character from a top-down camera angle and will need to shoot enemies and dodge bullets in order to survive.
-\- Debugging Glitched Rooms \- some of the rooms you encounter will feature glitched code that the player will have to debug to enter.
+- Debugging Glitched Rooms - some of the rooms you encounter will feature glitched code that the player will have to debug to enter.
-\- Leetcode chests \- There will be chests in the game with powerful items inside, but they may only be opened after solving a coding problem.
+- Leetcode chests - There will be chests in the game with powerful items inside, but they may only be opened after solving a coding problem.
-\- Stack-based inventory \- Players will be able to store items in their inventory.
+- Stack-based inventory - Players will be able to store items in their inventory.
-\- Algorithm-based weapons \- The weapons in the game will be based on different algorithms in coding.
+- Algorithm-based weapons - The weapons in the game will be based on different algorithms in coding.
 They can be upgraded by answering questions related to the sorting algorithm
-\- Difficulty Selection \- There will be different difficulties selectable that will make the coding challenges easier or more difficult.
+- Difficulty Selection - There will be different difficulties selectable that will make the coding challenges easier or more difficult.

-\# Learning Aspects
+# Learning Aspects

-\#\# Learning Domains
+## Learning Domains

 Debugging code and solving coding problems at different levels.

-\#\# Target Audiences
+## Target Audiences

-\- Beginner coders who want to enhance their coding and debugging skills
+- Beginner coders who want to enhance their coding and debugging skills
-\- Experienced coders who want to strengthen their coding and debugging ability.
+- Experienced coders who want to strengthen their coding and debugging ability.

-\#\# Target Contexts
+## Target Contexts

 This would be used as a for-fun activity for students who want to get better at coding on their own time.
 Due to its use of weapons, it would be limited to high school students and above.

-\#\# Learning Objectives
+## Learning Objectives

-\- By playing this game, players will be able to identify and fix syntax errors in code snippets, and develop problem-solving and debugging skills.
+- By playing this game, players will be able to identify and fix syntax errors in code snippets, and develop problem-solving and debugging skills.
-\- By playing this game, players will be able to solve simple algorithmic problems.
+- By playing this game, players will be able to solve simple algorithmic problems.
-\- By playing this game, players will be able to use data structure concepts more effectively when coding.
+- By playing this game, players will be able to use data structure concepts more effectively when coding.

-\#\# Prerequisite Knowledge
+## Prerequisite Knowledge

-\*What do they need to know prior to trying this game?\*

-\- Prior to the game, players need to know basic Python programming rules
+- Prior to the game, players need to know basic Python programming rules
-\- Prior to the game, players need to have knowledge of sorting algorithms
+- Prior to the game, players need to have knowledge of sorting algorithms

-\#\# Assessment Measures
+## Assessment Measures

 Learning will be assessed by how far the player manages to get.
 Since basic enemies typically won’t determine learning, points and levels will progress through the coding problem rooms.

-\# What sets this project apart?
+# What sets this project apart?

-\- Similarity to other games students have played
+- Similarity to other games students have played
-\- Focus on fun combat rather than straight up quiz questions
+- Focus on fun combat rather than straight up quiz questions
-\- Allows the player to get stronger by answering questions
+- Allows the player to get stronger by answering questions
-\- Most debugging and coding assignments are monotonous and boring, by tying them to an action packed scenario the player will be more inclined to want to learn.
+- Most debugging and coding assignments are monotonous and boring, by tying them to an action packed scenario the player will be more inclined to want to learn.

-\# Player Interaction Patterns and Modes
+# Player Interaction Patterns and Modes

-\#\# Player Interaction Pattern
+## Player Interaction Pattern

 This is a game for one person, they move with the keyboard and aim and shoot with the mouse.
 The keyboard will also be used to answer some questions and fix code.

-\#\# Player Modes
+## Player Modes

-\- Single-player: The player advances through the dungeon until they either perish or reach the end.
+- Single-player: The player advances through the dungeon until they either perish or reach the end.

-\# Gameplay Objectives
+# Gameplay Objectives

-\- Escape: The player’s main goal is to escape the dungeon by advancing through rooms and defeating enemies.
+- Escape: The player’s main goal is to escape the dungeon by advancing through rooms and defeating enemies.
 Doors and other obstacles will be able to be unlocked by solving coding challenges.
-\- Upgrade: The player can open chests to upgrade their guns and HP to become stronger and fight increasingly difficult enemies.
+- Upgrade: The player can open chests to upgrade their guns and HP to become stronger and fight increasingly difficult enemies.
 Chests that house these upgrades can be opened by solving a coding challenge.

-\# Procedures/Actions
+# Procedures/Actions

-\*Describe the control scheme and what actions a user can take in the game.\*

 - Dodge Roll (space bar)
 - 8 directional movement (W,A,S,D)